 Imagine a congregation where 10,000 people gather each week for worship, where church budgets are $15 million a year and where thousands of people volunteer for programs weekly.
 Welcome to the world of megachurches.
-The past forty years have seen a proliferation of these massive congregations throughout the nation.
-There are over 1300 of these congregations in the U.S., and while they are less than half a percent of all congregations, they attract more attention than all other religious communities in the nation combined.
-This course will examine the phenomenon to understand the common characteristics of megachurches, how they function, why they are attractive and what kind of person goes to them.
-We will uncover what lessons can be learned from them which can be used effectively by churches of all sizes and denominational traditions.
-The course will be taught through a bus tour of dozens of megachurches in New England, Mid-Atlantic and Central States.
-We will interact with clergy and staff of these churches to explore their programs, projects and approaches to ministry from which we all can learn.
+The past thirty years have seen a proliferation of these massive congregations throughout the nation.
+There are more than 1,600 of these congregations in the U.S., and while less than half a percent of all congregations, they attract more attention than all other religious communities in the nation combined.